 You may have heard them called mayflies, mosquito hawks, skeeter eaters, and my favorite, mosquito on steroids!
 But regardless of what you call them, these inch-long, gangly-legged insects that will sneak into your home and bouncing off the walls and ceilings are, in fact, crane flies.
 They are also entirely harmless, even though many internet sites say they can bite or sting.

-Adult crane flies eat very little, if at all, according to the experts.
-Some of them can sponge up liquids, such as dew and honey water.
-Sometimes they’ll visit flowers to take up nectar.

-The reason they don’t eat a lot is because adult crane flies typically only live a few days.
+The interesting thing about adult crane flies is how little they eat, if at all, according to the experts.
+Some will sponge up liquids, such as dew and honey water.
+And others will visit flowers to take up nectar.
+But the reason they don’t eat much is that adult crane flies don’t have time.
+They only live a few days.